-(o) Comprehensive Income
+(o) Comprehensive Loss

-Comprehensive income is the change in equity (net assets) of the Company during a reporting period from transactions and other events and circumstances from non-owner sources.
+Comprehensive loss is the change in equity (net assets) of the Company during a reporting period from transactions and other events and circumstances from non-owner sources.
 It includes all changes to equity during a period except those resulting from investments by owners and distributions to owners.
 Comprehensive income is comprised of net income for the period and other comprehensive income.
 This standard requires certain gains and losses that would otherwise be recorded as part of net earnings to be presented in "other comprehensive income" until it is considered appropriate to recognize in net earnings.

-The Company had no comprehensive income or loss transactions, other than its net loss, presented in the Statements of Income (Loss) and Comprehensive Income (Loss), nor has the Company accumulated other comprehensive income during the reporting periods.
+The Company had no comprehensive income or loss transactions, other than its net loss, presented in the Statements of Loss and Comprehensive Loss, nor has the Company accumulated other comprehensive loss during the reporting periods.

-(p) Income (loss) per share
+(p) Loss per share

-Basic income (loss) per share is computed by dividing income (loss) and comprehensive income (loss) available to common shareholders by the weighted average number of common shares outstanding during the year.
+Basic loss per share is computed by dividing net loss and comprehensive loss available to common shareholders by the weighted average number of common shares outstanding during the year.
 The computation of diluted earnings per share assumes the conversion, exercise or contingent issuance of securities only when such conversion, exercise or issuance would have a dilutive effect on earnings per share.
 The dilutive effect of convertible securities is reflected in diluted earnings per share by application of the "if converted" method.
 The dilutive effect of outstanding options and warrants and their equivalents is reflected in diluted earnings per share by application of the treasury stock method.
-The assumed conversion of outstanding common share options and warrants has an anti-dilutive impact in 2022 and 2021.
+The assumed conversion of outstanding common share options and warrants has an anti-dilutive impact in 2023 and 2022.